-Short - 1 year following the adoption of the Strategy.
+Key: the American faile a fact that a fact that a Object of Short - 1 year following the adoption of the Strategy.
 Medium - 1-3 years following the adoption of the Strategy.
 Long - 3-5 years following the adoption of the Strategy.

-o c years remaining the datapass of the control of No Action Timing Design Excellence 1 LEP Clause for Activated Street Frontages Short 2 LEP Clause for Appropriate Vertical to Horizontal Proportions Short 3 An Independent Urban Design Panel Short 4 Education Program on Urban Design Short 5 Support for Awards that recognise Design Excellence Short 6 Develop a 3D model of the Town Centre for assessments Short Build ing Heights 7 LEP Clause for FSR and increase in HoB Short 8 Adoption of LEP Clause 4.6 Policy Short 9 Expansion of the Strategy Boundary to include ridgelines Short Deve lopment Incentives 10 Reducing the uncertainty provided by development incentives Short 11 DCP requirements to encourage design excellence Medium Publi c Domain 12 Development of a Public Domain Plan Medium 13 Utilise technology to activate the town centre and improve the resident and Short visitor experience 14 Feasibility assessment for public Wi-Fi in town centre Short 15 Removal the Stockton Street Stage Medium 16 Review the Nelson Bay Foreshore Plan of Management (PoM) Medium 17 Implement the Apex Park Masterplan Long 18 Develop a toolkit for public events Short 19 Audit facilities that are required to facilitate public events Medium Trans sport and Parking 20 Update the Traffic and Transport Study and develop an Integrated Plan Medium 21 Identification of future car parking options Short 22 Formation of a Citizens Panel for short-term and long-term parking Short 23 Extension of Yacaaba Street Short 24 Undertake a capacity analysis of the Victoria Street Pedestrian Bridge Medium 25 Review signage and parking metres on the Foreshore Medium 26 Review road speed limits in the town centre Medium 27 Design and fund intersection options based on Study Medium 28 Implement the Pedestrian Access and Mobility Plan (PAMP) Medium Imple Implementation 29 Re-word the existing actions to be SMART Short 30 Implementation Panel that meets regularly to discuss Strategy progress Short 31 Review Infrastructure Funding Medium 32 Include relevant infrastructure items in the Strategic Asset Management Plan Short 33 Monitor, Report and Review the Strategy Long
+Long - 3-3 years following the adoption of the Strategy.
+No Action Timing Desi gn Excellence , J 1 LEP Clause for Activated Street Frontages Short 2 LEP Clause for Appropriate Vertical to Horizontal Proportions Short 3 An Independent Urban Design Panel Short 4 Education Program on Urban Design Short 5 Support for Awards that recognise Design Excellence Short Build ing Heights 6 LEP Clause for FSR and increase in HoB Short 7 Adoption of LEP Clause 4.6 Policy Short 8 Expansion of the Strategy Boundary to include ridgelines Short Deve elopment Incentives 9 Reducing the uncertainty provided by development incentives Short 10 DCP requirements encourage design excellence Short Publi c Domain 11 Development of a Public Domain Plan Medium 12 Feasibility assessment for public Wi-Fi in town centre Short 13 Removal the Stockton Street Stage Short 14 Review the Nelson Bay Foreshore Plan of Management (PoM) Medium 15 Implement the Apex Park Masterplan Long 16 Develop a toolkit for public events Short 17 Audit facilities that are required to facilitate public events Medium Tran sport and Parking 18 Update the Traffic and Transport Study and develop an Integrated Plan Medium 19 Identification of future satellite parking locations Short 20 Formation of a Citizens Panel to discuss short-term and long-term parking Short 21 Extension of Yacaaba Street Short 22 Undertake a capacity analysis of the Victoria Street Pedestrian Bridge Medium 23 Review signage and parking metres on the Foreshore Medium 24 Review road speed limits in the town centre Medium 25 Design and fund intersection options based on Study Medium 26 Implement the Pedestrian Access and Mobility Plan (PAMP) Medium Imple ementation 27 Re-word the existing actions to be SMART Short 28 Implementation Panel that meets quarterly to discuss Strategy progress Short 29 Review Infrastructure Funding Medium 30 Monitor, Report and Review the Strategy Long